SabhanGoyal/Natours-App/README.md

 The model files are in the model folder where we create the userSchema,tourSchema and also querymiddlewares,prehooks,posthooks.

-Controller folder controller files which handle the route requests.
+Controller folder has controller files which handle the route requests.

 app.js has global middlewares.